riccymiccy/google_analytics_shiny_app/README.md

 # google_analytics_shiny_app

-# Webite Regional Performance
+# Website Regional Performance

 ## Authors
 Sandra Tobon, Amit Pandit, Masood Khan, Ric Clark

 We had 6 days to think, brainstorm, plan, code and debug our shiny app.
-We worked on the project completely remotely, due to COVID-19 peventing us from meeting.
+We worked on the project completely remotely, due to COVID-19 peventing us from meeting in person.

 ## Project Brief
 ### Regional Performance